manishmarahatta/tp-link/README.md

 For more information about the constants and other stuffs, dive into the code :)

 ### Exceptions
-Three types of exceptions might occur. `InvalidAuthException`, `UndefinedAuthException` and `UnknownResponseException`.
+Four types of exceptions might occur. `InvalidAuthException`, `UndefinedAuthException` and `UnknownResponseException`, `UndefinedHostException`.
 You can catch those and take appropriate actions.
 ```php
 use NikhilPandey\TpLink\Router;
 use NikhilPandey\TpLink\Exceptions\InvalidAuthException